azamuktam/aws-saa-c03-guides/topic-guides/17-SQS-SNS-Kinesis.md

-# Section 17: SQS, SNS & Kinesis — the messaging block
+# Section 17: SQS, SNS, SWF, Step Functions & Kinesis — the messaging block

 ## The idea

-Messaging services help **decouple application components** so they do not need to communicate directly.
+Messaging and integration services help **decouple application components** so they do not need to communicate directly.

 Without a queue: